Application procedure for international students

 - and a brief reason why you are asking for the deferral.

-Credit for previous study can be sought and should be requested using a Advanced Standing (Credit) and Exemption form at the time of application for admission to candidature.
+You can apply for credit at the same time you submit your course application via Sydney Student.
+Such requests must be supported by documentary evidence of having enrolled and satisfactorily completed the relevant subject, such as certified transcripts, and course outlines to show the relevance of the subject.
 Your previous study must be relevant to the course to which you are applying.
-You must submit documentary evidence of having enrolled and satisfactorily completed the relevant subject, such as certified transcripts, and course outlines.
 The granting of credit is limited and for further details please refer to both your Course Coordinator and the Advanced standing, credit, waiver and exemption policy of the Combined Board of Postgraduate Studies for Sydney Medical School and the Faculties of Dentistry, Nursing and Midwifery, and Pharmacy.